-Alumni from the classes of 2009, 2010 and 2011 were recently invited to nominate one of our current faculty members for an excellence in teaching award.
+Alumni that graduated five to seven years ago are invited to nominate professors for the Thoburn Excellence in Teaching Award.
 We are especially interested in recognizing those faculty members who were important in the development of your professional or personal life.
 Alumni have a particularly good vantage point to identify those exemplary professors.

 Two generous benefactors, the late Tom and Tina Thoburn, established an endowment to annually recognize a Saint Vincent College faculty member with an award for teaching excellence.
-Based on the nominations we receive from alumni like you, a committee comprised of students, faculty and staff will select the recipient of this year’s Thoburn Excellence in Teaching Award.
-We will present the award during Founders’ Day Convocation in November.
+Based on the nominations we receive from alumni like you, a committee comprised of students, faculty and staff will select the recipient for the Thoburn Excellence in Teaching Award.
+The award is presented during Founders' Day Convocation in November.

 When asked how Saint Vincent has impacted her career and life, Geisel replied, "Saint Vincent prepared me for much more than a career.
 With an emphasis on soft skills and a liberal arts approach, I have felt more than adequately prepared for many challenges I've faced in both my professional and personal lives.
 In a world that feels very divided currently, Saint Vincent taught me how much value there is in unity and that it is achievable.
 It is possible to have a rational dialogue with someone who has views that are different from your own and do it in a respectable and productive way.
 My experience at Saint Vincent still gives me hope for the future."